yunsuxiaozi/Yunbase/README.md

 <img src="yunbase.png" alt="yunbase title image" style="zoom:100%;" />

-In the competition of data mining,there are many operations that need to be done in every time.Many of these operations,from data preprocessing to k-fold cross validation,are repetitive.It's a bit troublesome to write repetitive code every time,so I extracted the common parts among these operations and wrote the Yunbase class here.('Yun' is my name <b>yunsuxiaozi</b>,'base' is the baseline of competition)
+In the competition of data mining,there are many operations that need to be done in every time.Many of these operations,from data preprocessing to k-fold cross validation,are repetitive.It's a bit troublesome to write repetitive code every time,so I extracted the common parts among these operations and wrote the Yunbase class here.('Yun' is my name <b>yunsuxiaozi</b>,'base' is the baseline of competition.)